jenglichPFX/install_doc/README.md

 ## Conclusion

 By following this guide, you’ve successfully set up your development environment for the PFX Pipeline.
-With all necessary tools installed, repositories configured, and virtual environments created, you are now ready to dive into development with confidence.
+With all necessary tools installed, repositories configured, and virtual environments created.

-Remember to regularly update your repositories, maintain clean and organized folder structures, and adhere to best practices for version control and environment management.
+Remember to regularly update your repositories and adhere to best practices for version control.

 Happy coding, and welcome to the PFX team! 🎉